Jonathan-Jay/HardwareFinalExam/TinkerCAD/README.md

-Inside will a be a video showing hte circuits in action and a screenshot of the circuit.
+Inside will a be a video showing the circuits in action and a screenshot of the circuit.

 TinkerCAD share link: https://www.tinkercad.com/things/d1QnOMRU7o8?sharecode=pGjxqttbUxOkMAPiFb5cGF-ebIO9holbkKkTZ9htzvM